Simple Characterizations of Potential Games and Zero-sum Games: Introduction

 \section{Introduction}

-We provide several tests to determine whether a game is a potential game or whether it is a zero-sum equivalent game---a game which is \emph{strategically equivalent} to a zero-sum game in the same way that a potential game is strategically equivalent to a common interest game (see Definition \ref{def: zr} and also Section 11.2 in \citet{Hofbauer98}).
-We present a unified framework applicable for both potential and zero-sum equivalent games by deriving a simple but useful characterization of these games.
-This allows us to re-derive known criteria for potential games, such as \citet{Monderer96}, \citet{Ui00} and \citet{Sandholm10}, as well as obtain several new criteria.
-In particular, we prove (1) new integral tests for potential games and for zero-sum equivalent games, (2) a new derivative test for zero-sum equivalent games, and (3) a new representation characterization for zero-sum equivalent games.
+We provide several tests to determine whether a game is a potential game or whether it is a zero-sum equivalent game---a game which is \emph{strategically equivalent} to a zero-sum game in the same way that a potential game is strategically equivalent to a common interest game (see Definition \ref{def: zr} and also Section 11.2 in \citet{Hofbauer98}). \com{\textbf{Here we need to explain why people should care about zero-sum equivalent games; possibly relate it to concave games when it satisfies some special properties}. } We present a unified framework applicable for both potential and zero-sum equivalent games by deriving a simple but useful characterization of these games.
+In particular, we propose (1) new integral tests for potential games and for zero-sum equivalent games, (2) a new derivative test for zero-sum equivalent games, and (3) a new representation characterization for zero-sum equivalent games.
+We also re-derive known criteria for potential games, such as \citet{Monderer96}, \citet{Ui00} and \citet{Sandholm10}, as well as obtain several new criteria. \com{\textbf{Extend the literature}}

 An advantage of our approach is that our new integral tests can be applied to normal form games with continuous strategy sets as well as those with finite strategy spaces, whether payoff functions are discontinuous or not.
 Many popular games with continuous strategy sets, such as Bertrand competition games and Hotelling games, have discontinuous payoff functions.
 It is well-known that games with continuous strategy sets and discontinuous payoff pose special challenges such as the existence of Nash equilibria (see, for example, \citet{Reny99}).
 Our integral test provides a useful tool to study this class of games.
 In the case of finite strategy sets our test reduces to the test in \citet{Sandholm10}.